camunda/camunda-docs-manual/content/update/minor/711-to-712/_index.md

   <version>7.12.0</version>
 </dependency>
 ```
+  * The library isn't part of the `camunda-commons-bom` anymore.
+Now, it is directly part of the `camunda-bom`.
+Users that are importing the `camunda-commons-bom` will now need to either replace the import with the `camunda-bom`, or, explicitly declare the library version as described above.
-The above is also true when updating the `camunda-commons-typed-values` library on a Container-Managed Process Engine.
-The new artifact name will contain the Process Engine version (currently, 7.12.0).
+  * When updating the `camunda-commons-typed-values` library on a Container-Managed Process Engine, the new `camunda-commons-typed-values` artifact name will contain the Camunda BPM Platform version.

+# Camunda DMN Engine Migration

+The **Camunda DMN Engine** is another migration to the `camunda-bpm-platform` repository happening in version 7.12.0.
+The DMN Engine migration doesn't require any adjustments.
+However, any contributions to the DMN Engine will need to be addressed to the [camunda-bpm-platform repository](https://github.com/camunda/camunda-bpm-platform/tree/master/engine-dmn).